sagarpise/website_change_password/README.rst

 Website Change Password
 =======================

-This module enables password change from portal.
+This module enables password change from website.
 Password can be changed under Change password -link from user dropdown on website.